 Ed’s pencil wiggled.
 A doodle bloomed on the upper left-hand corner of page 123 (Apology of the Augsburg Confession, Art.
 IV.
 (II.), English version) and gradually expanded to become an illustrated border all the way around the scholastics, the good works, and the “many great and pernicious errors, which it would be tedious to enumerate.”
 The speaker, clearly, had no problems with tedium.
 It looked like he was going to enumerate them all.
 The full sleeve of his gown snagged on a corner of the book; its skirt scrunched up under him, even though he had smoothed it out before he sat down.
 [NOTE #11]

-Notice that there is no line spacing between this paragraph and the next.
+- Notice that there is no line spacing between this paragraph and the next.
 One flows right into the other.
-I know that makes it hard to read on the Bar, but that's because the Bar doesn't show paragraph indentations.
-Webscriptions, on the other hand, does show it - and it's a lot easier to read text - long pieces of fiction, anyway, if not business letters - where the paragraphs aren't constantly broken up by line breaks.
+I know that makes it hard to read on the Bar, but that’s because the Bar doesn’t show paragraph indentations.
+The Gazette web site and Baen EBooks, on the other hand, does show it – and it’s a lot easier to read text – long pieces of fiction, anyway, if not business letters – where the paragraphs aren’t constantly broken up by line breaks.
 Notice also that the paragraph is indented.
 Do this indenting with a TAB.
 Do not set up a paragraph format which automatically changes the margins in the document to be indented on the first line.
 The correct procedure for a new paragraph is to press ENTER, and then to press TAB.
 Turn off all auto-formatting in your word processor.

 Back when I was 23 years old, I used to walk at least 8 miles a day, but now I’m lucky if I can manage 2.

 Back when I was twenty-three years old, I used to walk at least eight miles a day, but now I’m lucky if I can manage two.